arm61/pylj/docs/source/first-principles.md

 area = (150e-10) ** 2
 number = round((1.784 / (39.948 * ATOMIC_MASS_UNIT)) ** (2 / 3) * area)
-print(f"{number} particles: {ideal_pressure(number, 273.15, area):.3e} N/m")
+print(f"{number} atoms: {ideal_pressure(number, 273.15, area):.3e} N/m")
-print(f"{number - 1} particles: {ideal_pressure(number - 1, 273.15, area):.3e} N/m")
+print(f"{number - 1} atoms: {ideal_pressure(number - 1, 273.15, area):.3e} N/m")
 ```

 These are the two ideal lines the previous chapter printed, and its measured pressure sat on the second.
-The derivation assumed the particles do not interact and have no size.
+The derivation assumed the atoms do not interact and have no size.
 Both assumptions fail for the Lennard-Jones argon of the previous chapter as the density rises, which is where its measured pressures left the law.